Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Framework

-While the MPPI controller accounts for local obstacles through the cost map, it does not inherently guarantee collision-free actions with surrounding obstacles.
-The MPPI optimizes trajectories based on a predictive model and cost functions but may not react swiftly enough to sudden changes or unmodeled dynamics that could lead to unsafe situations.
-To further enhance the safety of our motion planning pipeline, we incorporate a Control Barrier Function Quadratic Programming (CBF-QP) safety filter as proposed in \cite{dai2024sailing}.
-This safety filter is positioned between the MPPI controller's output and the robot's low-level velocity tracker, acting as an additional layer of safety oversight.
+\textbf{Navigation.} The ROS2 navigation stack~\cite{nav2} executes the \textit{goto} commands generated by the LLM planner.
+Global trajectory planning uses a cost-aware $A^*$ search over an occupancy grid map built from a SLAM map (Sec.~\ref{sec:hierarchical_scene_graph}).
+To improve safety, obstacles in the grid are radially inflated to account for the robot’s footprint and maintain a safety margin.
+For local execution, we use a sampling-based Model Predictive Path Integral (MPPI) controller that accounts for the robot’s nonlinear dynamics while maintaining a forward-looking planning horizon.
+The MPPI controller generates velocity commands passed to the robot’s locomotion controller.

-The CBF-QP safety filter operates analogously to the reactive instincts observed in biological organisms, establishing a low-latency connection between perception and action.
-Specifically, it directly utilizes raw LiDAR point cloud data to assess the immediate environment and modifies the control commands to avoid collisions proactively.
-Integrating this filter into our motion planning pipeline significantly enhances the robot's ability to navigate safely in complex and dynamic environments.
-It provides a robust safeguard against potential collisions, complementing the predictive capabilities of the MPPI controller with real-time reactive adjustments.
-This strategy ensures that the robot not only follows optimal paths but also adapts instantaneously to unforeseen obstacles, thereby improving overall navigation safety and reliability.
+\textbf{Control Barrier Function.} While the MPPI controller accounts for nearby obstacles through the cost map, it does not inherently guarantee collision avoidance.
+To further enhance safety, we incorporate a Control Barrier Function Quadratic Programming safety filter~\cite{dai2024sailing} between the MPPI output and the robot’s low-level velocity tracker.
+The filter processes raw LiDAR point cloud data to assess the immediate surroundings and adjusts control commands, when necessary, to proactively avoid collisions.
+This additional safety layer improves robustness in complex and dynamic environments.